demichie/OpenPDAC-11/README.md

 In addition, a lagrangian library is included in the model (one-way coupling with the gas-solid mixture).

-The module also implement an initialization of the hydrostatic pressure profile, which is needed for simulations on large domain.
+The module also implement an initialization of the hydrostatic pressure profile, which is needed for simulations on large domains.
 This allows you to use boundary conditions which are appropriate for inflow/outflow.

 Six test cases are provided: